Kicchu02/Draft-Craft/README.md

 npm start
 ```

-The React application is located in the `src/renderer` directory.
-This directory contains all the necessary components, utilities, styles, and other resources for the application.
+The React application is located in the `src/renderer` directory, which contains all the UI-related files.